 - After you have officially graduated from the engineering school, you must send an official copy of your final engineering transcript to

 Geneseo.
 It must clearly indicate that your engineering degree was awarded

 (as opposed to being "in progress").
 You should send it to the Geneseo

-Registrar's office, and also send Dr. pogo an email to tell him that it's on
+Registrar's office, and also send Dr. Pogo an email (or a copy) to tell him that it's on

 Core Requirements at Geneseo